keep-network/tbtc-website/src/pages/news/2020-05-22-an-update-on-tbtc’s-launch.md

 ### A graduated supply cap

-Money in the system will be used as a metric to quantify a release candidate’s readiness. rc.1 will feature a hard cap on the TBTC supply, starting at 100 BTC in the first month.
+Money in the system will be used as a metric to quantify a release candidate’s readiness. rc.1 will feature a hard cap on the tBTC supply, starting at 100 BTC in the first month.
 Each month, the contracts will loosen the deposit restriction based on a pre-committed schedule.

 | Month     | 1   | 2   | 3   | 4    | 5   |
 | --------- | --- | --- | --- | ---- | --- |